 QAuxiliaryTools is already explicitly exposed in frame initial

-We can turn the above polynomials on a linear combination of eta-quotients (represented by their specifications.
+We can turn the above polynomials to a linear combination of eta-quotients

 There are now two ways to translate the information into polynomials...